base/node/README.md

 ## Troubleshooting

 For support please join our [Discord](https://discord.gg/buildonbase) post in `🛠｜node-operators`.
 You can alternatively open a new GitHub issue.
+If your node is consistently lagging behind the chain head, verify that your L1 RPC and beacon endpoints are healthy, not rate limited, and correctly configured in the `OP_NODE_L1_*` and `OP_NODE_L1_RPC_KIND` settings above.

 ## Disclaimer